enhost Blogs

 And that's the next challenge.
 Because after getting to know the team, my next step is to get to know the code.
 And this codebase has history.
 Decades of it.

-Next time, I'll be diving into the technical archaeology of Part 2: Understanding Decades-Old Code.
+Next time, I'll be diving into the technical archaeology of Part 2: Understanding Decades-Old Code. and Part 3: Proposing the Strangler Fig Solution.

 Cheers, Jamie C